messagebirdguides/masked-numbers-guide/readme.md

 ### Getting an Inbound Number

 A requirement for receiving messages and voice calls is a dedicated inbound number.
-Virtual mobile numbers look and work similar to regular mobile numbers, however, instead of being attached to a mobile device via a SIM card, they live in the cloud, i.e., a data center, and can process incoming SMS and voice calls.
-MessageBird offers numbers from different countries for a low monthly fee.
-Here's how to purchase one:
+Virtual mobile numbers look and work similar to regular mobile numbers, however, instead of being attached to a mobile device via a SIM card, they live in the cloud and can process incoming SMS and voice calls.
+Here's how to purchase a MessageBird virtual mobile number:

 1. Go to the [Numbers](https://dashboard.messagebird.com/en/numbers) section of your MessageBird account and click **Buy a number**.
 2. Choose the country in which you and your customers are located and make sure both the _SMS_ and _Voice_ capabilities are selected.